 At the 2 month visit you will be given a new bottle of medication.

-The conduct of this study will be monitored by the approving Ethics Committee and this institution’s Governance department.
+The Conduct of this study will be monitored by the Research Ethics and Governance Office of Hunter New England Health.

 There are no additional costs associated with participating in this research project, nor will you be paid.
 All medication, tests and medical care required as part of the research project will be provided to you free of charge.